ordinals/ord/docs/src/inscriptions/recursion.md

  </summary>

 ### Description
-details of the set of 100 child inscriptions on <PAGE>.
+Details of the set of 100 child inscriptions on <PAGE>.

 ### Example
 ```bash